-Even as the world scrambles to contain the effects of the novel coronavirus (2019-nCoV), which has claimed over 490 victims and infected another 24,000, enterprises in mainland China and Hong Kong are trying their best to ensure business as normal (or as much as can be expected under the circumstances).
+Even as the world scrambles to contain the effects of the novel coronavirus (2019-nCoV), which has claimed over 10,456 victims worldwide and infected another 255,290, enterprises in mainland China and Hong Kong are trying their best to ensure business as normal (or as much as can be expected under the circumstances).
 Many businesses have kept their offices closed as a precautionary measure until February 10.
 Several million workers are working out of home offices instead of commuting to work—something that Bloomberg termed the “world’s largest work-from-home experiment”.
 In fact, the surge in videoconferencing and online traffic due to millions of people working from home caused temporary disruptions on collaboration apps.

 While sudden jolts to any major economy are considered bad for global business, the transition to working from home is expected to provide interesting insights into the debate over whether telecommuting is better than having people working together in a conventional office.